 we further prove the exponential decay of GCP solutions.
-Such property was also proved for the following fourth-order parabolic equation \cite{DGJ,GST,JM} in the 1-dimensional case,
+This property was also proved for the following fourth-order parabolic equation \cite{DGJ,GST,JM} in the one-dimensional case,

-which can be viewed a reduced QDD equation \eqref{eq:qdde} without pressure and electric potential.
-Equation \eqref{eq:DLSS} independently appears also in various places of the mathematical physics literature, which was first derived by Derrida, Lebowitz, Speer, and Spohn in \cite{DLSS1, DLSS2}, therefore we refer to it as the \emph{DLSS equation}.
+which can be viewed as a reduced QDD equation \eqref{eq:qdde} without pressure and electric potential.
+Equation \eqref{eq:DLSS} also appears independently in various areas of the mathematical physics literature.
+It was first derived by Derrida, Lebowitz, Speer, and Spohn in \cite{DLSS1,DLSS2}; therefore, we refer to it as the \emph{DLSS equation}.
 A similar equation was also obtained in \cite{Ber, BP1} as a model for thin films.
 The next result shows that the exponential decay is true also for the hydrodynamic model.